Day 33 – God’s Image-Bearers can Only be Satisfied in Him; Lust can Never Satisfy

 Receive, believe, and live the truths you’ve read.
 Memorize and meditate on these truths today:

-Memorize and Meditate on One Sentence to Shape Your Affections:
+One Sentence to Shape Your Affections:

 Since I am created in God’s image and I’m being conformed to Christ’s likeness, only God can satisfy me, not lust or any other sin.

-Memorize and Meditate on a Short Poem to Shape Your Affections:
+One Poem to Shape Your Affections:

 Lust whispers lies, a fleeting thrill to chase,